 Coronavirus Pandemic Closure:

 Due to the government social-distancing and stay-at-home orders, as well as CMU's decisions to move instruction online and close campus, the Children's School closed on March 16th and will remain closed for the rest of the Spring 2020 semester.
 Our educators are supporting young children and families with a variety of developmentally appropriate resources to promote new routines, continued connections, and broad learning opportunities.
+As a Pennsylvania Private Academic School, we share our Continuity of Education Plan for public viewing.

 The CMU Children’s School is a place for children and adults to learn by doing.